gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Measures

-Bank closed after about an hour; officials publicly declared the institution solvent to protect depositors.
+Bank closed its doors after about an hour; officials declared institution solvent and closed to protect depositors.

 Newspaper Excerpt